Advice

 Cars with buttons that electronically unlatch doors also have backup manual release levers to use when the system fails.
 The location of the manual door release varies by automaker and is specified in the owner’s manual.

-Common locations for emergency levers are inside the door storage pocket or on the floor next to the seat.
+Common locations for emergency levers are inside the door storage pocket, where it’s placed on the Fiat 500e, or on the floor next to the seat, like the Chevrolet Corvette.
+On other models, such as the Lucid Air, pulling hard on the interior handle to the second notch or catch will trigger the manual door latch.
 Refer to the vehicle’s documentation to understand how to use the mechanical backup method for opening the door to exit the car.